graysoncroom/csgo-configs/README.md

 If you are on a Linux Machine you should be competent enough to find your config directory.

-local_server - contains the commands I execute when I am messing around in an offline server.
+local_server - Contains the commands I execute when I am messing around in an offline server.

 autoexec - CS:GO executes this file on startup.
 I use it for storing my settings as it makes seting up a new machine very easy.